GaloisInc/swanky/README.md

 # A note on security

-`swanky` is currently considered **prototype** software.
+`swanky` is currently **research** software.
 Do not deploy it in production, or trust it with sensitive data.

+Please reach out to us at <swanky@galois.com> if you're interested in using Swanky in a production setting.

 # Using `swanky`
 ## Preferred Way